Texting and Driving

 At William Mattar Law Offices, we believe that educating drivers about distracted driving risks can help save lives on the road.
-That’s why our auto accident injury lawyers have compiled texting and driving statistics and information about New York State cell phone laws for you to share with your family and friends.
+That’s why our accident injury attorneys have compiled texting and driving statistics and information about New York State cell phone laws for you to share with your family and friends.

 Texting and Driving Risks

 Any action that takes your attention away from driving can increase the risk of an accident.
 But texting and driving is an especially dangerous distraction because it takes your eyes off the road, your hands away from the steering wheel, and your focus away from preventing accidents.

 Approximately 660,000 drivers use cell phones or electronic devices while driving.
 From drivers who believe they have the skills to multitask behind the wheel to inexperienced teenage drivers, many people are unaware of the risks posed by texting and driving.
 But according to the US Government’s distraction.gov campaign:

 - Approximately 660,000 drivers use cell phones or electronic devices while driving.

 - Engaging in visual manual sub-tasks—such as texting or dialing a phone—while driving increases crash risk by three times.

 - Five seconds—or the average time you take your eyes off the road while texting—is enough time to cover the length of a football field while traveling at 55 miles per hour

 Knowing the risks of texting and driving is only the first step toward creating safer roads in New York.
 Leading by example and setting clear rules for teen drivers can help reduce the chances of distracted driving accidents affecting your family.